 How to Train Your Older Dog to Not Poop in The House

-If the cause of your senior dog poops in the house is the behavioral ones, you may want to re-housetrain your dog again (refer to the basic of housetraining steps explained above).
+If the cause of your senior dog poops in the house is the behavioral ones, you may want to re-housetrain your dog again (refer to the basics of housetraining steps explained above).

 But if the cause is the medical ones or because of old age, then there is not much that you can do.
-In this case, it’s better to let your dog poop indoors on potty pads.
+In this case, it’s better to let your dog poop indoors.

 Dogs can poop in the house for a variety of reasons, both behavioral and medical.
 If your dog has never been housetrained or is having trouble communicating with you, you may need to re-train them.

 Additionally, if your dog is experiencing separation anxiety or pain from a medical condition, they may have difficulty going outside to relieve themselves.